IDDSI is an opportunity to combine skill sets from multiple disciplines and build something together that would benefit the residents you serve daily.

 IV.
 Deep Dive into Food Categories

-Chef/dietitian teams will join with industry partners and work with specific food categories to explore innovative solutions for preparing foods that meet the IDDSI standards.
+Teams will work with specific food categories to explore innovative solutions for preparing foods that meet the IDDSI standards.
 Each team will demonstrate their findings to the rest of the group.

-Chef/dietitian teams will join with industry partners and review notes related to training from summations of earlier sessions.
+Teams will review notes related to training from summations of earlier sessions.
 The teams will come together with entire group to prioritize training topics, methods and materials needed.

 VI.
 Wrap Up and Next Steps